Denver Bulldogs

 The Denver Bulldogs are a United States Australian Football League (USAFL) club, based in Denver, Colorado, United States.
 Founded in 1997, the club is currently composed of a Division 1 men's team, a Division 1 women's team, and a Reserves men's team.
-The Denver Bulldogs are the most successful club in the 22-year history of the USAFL, having won eight men's national championships and six consecutive women's national championships.
-The Denver Bulldogs are devoted to promoting the international sport of Australian Rules Football in Colorado, the United States, and abroad at all levels of competition.
+The Denver Bulldogs are one of the most successful club in USAFL history, having won eight men's national championships and six consecutive women's national championships.